mattbit/active-network-er/readme.md

 ### Authors

-The code was written by Matteo Dora (matteo.dora@ens.psl.eu) at the Biology Department of the École Normale Supérieure in Paris as part of his PhD thesis at [David Holcman's lab](https://github.com/holcman-lab).
+The code was written by Matteo Dora (matteo.dora@ieee.org) at the Biology Department of the École Normale Supérieure in Paris as part of his PhD thesis at [David Holcman's lab](https://github.com/holcman-lab).

 ### License